Site logo, www.grelf.net

 Among its strengths are that

 Perhaps perceived as a weakness of Java is that its source code is not fully compiled to the native code of the processor on which it is to be run.
 Instead it is compiled to the instruction set of an imaginary ("virtual") machine which is then interpreted immediately before execution.
 People worry that this results in poor performance, and so Java could not be suitable for processing massive amounts of data such as in digital images.
 However this is not the case, as we will demonstrate.
 In fact the use of intermedate "byte code", as it is called, has important benefits in the implementation of Java itself, particularly with regard to portability and security.
-Byte code is designed for fast interpretation and JVM's are written to exploit this to the full.
+Byte code is designed for fast interpretation and Java Virtual Machines (JVM's) are written to exploit this to the full.

 Some Java programming terms and abbreviations